audeering/audiofile/CONTRIBUTING.rst

 Development Installation
 ------------------------

-Instead of pip-installing the latest release from PyPI, you should get the newest development version from Github_::
+Instead of pip-installing the latest release from PyPI_, you should get the newest development version from Github_::

    git clone https://github.com/audeering/audiofile/